GuestMeNot/Creative-Thoughts/DistributedMutex.md

 - How does the code roll back the changes for a mutex?
 - It is assumed that a Mutex looks like a Rust Mutex what if it doesn't?
 - There are several other concerns [here](https://cliffle.com/blog/rust-mutexes/).
+- More research needs to be done on Distributed Mutexes prior to implementation as other designs may be better or may inform this design.